When is Outlander season 5 released? What’s going to happen? - TheNewsTrace

 “The journey continues,” Heughan teased, and we additionally had our first glimpse of Brianna’s child.

 The clan’s all right here.
-See what our forged and crew have been up to on the set of #Outlander Season 5. pic.twitter.com/TwylwK7Yfp
+See what our solid and crew have been up to on the set of #Outlander Season 5. pic.twitter.com/TwylwK7Yfp

 — Outlander (@Outlander_STARZ) Might 6, 2019